Sausalito, California: Sister cities

 Sakaide is near the Seto Ohashi Bridge on the north coast of the island of Shikoku in Japan (established in 1988).
 The primary program is a youth cultural exchange program.

 Viña del Mar is located on the coast of Chile not far from Santiago (established 1960).
 The relationship features a Sausalito Stadium and a Sausalito Lagoon.
 Conversely, Sausalito's main plaza is named Viña del Mar in honor of the Chilean city.
 The primary program is 777 (7 women, 7 days, 7 dreams), an entrepreneurial training for Chilean Woman in Sausalito.

 Cascais is the newest sister city.
 This relationship was established in 2013.
-The primary program is a youth sailing exchange between Cascais and Sausalito, Clube Naval and the Sausalito Yacht Club.

-Service organizations and clubs

-Service organizations in Sausalito include the Lions Club, Rotary Club, Sausalito Woman's Club, Sausalito Historical Society, the Sausalito Library Foundation, Friends of the Sausalito Library, Sausalito Art Festival Foundation, the Sausalito-on-the-Waterfront Foundation, and Richardson's Bay Maritime Association.
-Clubs include the Sausalito Yacht Club, Presidio Yacht Club and the Sausalito Cruising Club.

-The Sausalito-on-the-Waterfront Foundation, incorporated in May 2009, is a non-profit California public benefit corporation.
-Its mission is to educate the public on the history of the Sausalito waterfront and environmental issues related to San Francisco Bay, perpetuate life on San Francisco Bay and waterfront, sponsor boating activities and community events and provide educational scholarships and support to other non-profit organizations.
-Some activities of the foundation include the Sausalito Lighted Boat Parade and Fireworks, Opening Day on the Bay celebration, Youth Sailing Program, Burning Woman Artists Waterfront Exhibit, Kids Waterfront Day-in-the-Park and Jazz & Blues On-the-Waterfront.

-The Sausalito Yacht Harbor has slips for 600 vessels and is the southernmost harbor in Sausalito, adjacent to the central downtown area.

-Tourism

-Due to its location at the north end of the Golden Gate Bridge, Sausalito receives a steady stream of visitors via the bridge (auto and bicycle traffic) and a ferry service from San Francisco.
-It retains one of the few ungated marinas in the Bay Area that attracts visitors.

 Media

 For several decades Sausalito had a local newspaper called the MarinScope, owned at times by Paul and Billy Anderson, and Vijay Mallya.
 However, as of 2018 the newspaper had ceased publication.
 Sausalito retains a small radio station founded by Jonathan Westerling, Radio Sausalito 1610 AM, which also serves as the city's Emergency Broadcasting System.
 The city's primary websites are the city's official site ci.Sausalito.ca.us, the Chamber of Commerce sausalito.org, a reference site oursausalito.com and a guide for locals and visitors to the area Sausalito.com.